 For 25 years Dallas Arcand has been a Traditional Hoop Dancer.
 Winning the World Championship three times, he has reached the highest level of Hoop Dancing.
 He thrives on the pride and awe he sees in people when they witness something as unique and beautiful as the Hoop Dance.
 With a taste of success, he used the same principles and etiquette to become an entrepreneur.
 He identified a gap in his community and wanted to provide a service and promote the entrepreneurial spirit.
 Following his passion in life—to always be ambitious and motivated to achieve everything he puts his mind to—he opened the Silver Bullet Café on Alexander First Nation.
 Dallas became the change he wanted to see in his community.
 The Silver Bullet Café created employment opportunities and gave a place for community members to come together while enjoying traditional foods.

 “We as First Nations people can be self-sufficient!
 We need to follow our dreams, we need to dream big, we need to reach for those goals, follow our passion and our desire.”

 Dallas knew the entrepreneurial path would not be easy and he faced some challenges from the very beginning.
-He felt as if there were not enough hours in the day, as running a business is a full time commitment.
+He felt as if there were not enough hours in the day, as running a business is a full-time commitment.
 He found it helpful to simplify all of his ideas into manageable tasks that could be done throughout each day.
-With his business up and running he reached out to our Aboriginal Business Development Services (ABDS) team to gain resources and tools to further his business.
+With his business up and running he reached out to our Aboriginal Business Development Services (ABDS) team (now known as Indigenous Services) to gain resources and tools to further his business.
 He was impressed to have someone foster a relationship without bias or judgement and is now working with us to start up other business ventures.